senorGPT/CTF_crackmes.one/vilxd - crack the points/vilxd - crack the points - Solution.md

 ![image-20251215044953879](C:\Users\david\AppData\Roaming\Typora\typora-user-images\image-20251215044953879.png)

 Alternatively, instead of patching the `printf` wrapper, one could patch the `xor edx, edx` instruction within `main`.
-As that is the value that is being passed through.
+As that is the value that is being passed through to the string formatter `%d`.

 ![image-20251215045559637](C:\Users\david\AppData\Roaming\Typora\typora-user-images\image-20251215045559637.png)

-### 8.2 Pushing my Learning
+### 8.2 Pushing my Learning - Making a Trainer

-As much fun as I had chasing my own tail this entire challenge, I thought the solution was quite boring.
+As much fun as I had chasing my own tail this entire challenge, I thought the solution was quite ***boring***.
-So I challenged myself to make a simple *Python* script that would request a number from the user, load the *CTF* executable, suspend it upon entry, modify the appropriate bytes in memory, resume execution, and have it display correctly.
+So I challenged myself to make a *Python* script that would request a number from the user, load the *CTF* executable, suspend it upon entry, modify the appropriate bytes in memory, resume execution, and have it display correctly.
+A proper ***trainer***.

 Now that sounds like a fun challenge!
 First thing is first, I need to obtain a static offset to the `xor` instruction within `main`.